Deformation theory of G_2 conifolds: The deformation theory of G2 conifolds

 \subsubsection{Step 4: Computing the virtual dimension of the moduli space}

-In this section we compute the expected (virtual) dimension of the reduced moduli space $\breve{\mathcal M}_{\nu}$, including an exact result for the dimension in the unobstructed case.
-Explicitly, the integer $\vdim \breve{\mathcal M}_{\nu}$ would be the dimension of $\breve{\mathcal M}_{\nu}$ if it were a smooth manifold.
-From Corollary~\ref{Psimapcor}, this virtual dimension is
+In this section we compute the expected (virtual) dimension of the moduli space $\mathcal{M}_{\nu}$ for rates in both the AC and the CS cases, including exact results for the dimension in the unobstructed setting.
+From Corollary~\ref{Psimapcor} and the discussion in Section~\ref{IFTsec}, this virtual dimension is